manifold-systems/manifold/docs/articles/manifold_series_1.md

 As a long time Java developer I've personally worked on several projects involving heavy code generation.
 I've seen the sometimes devastating effects of its use: build times measured in hours at customer sites, dev lifecycle demoralization, code generator development and maintenance consuming precious time, etc.  It's about time for a better solution and I think Manifold makes good progress toward that goal.
-Type Manifolds offer an inviting and productive development experience.
-With no code generators to invoke and no separate build steps to integrate, metadata just works.

 There's much more to cover, I've only scratched the surface with the Type Manifold API.
 Future articles in this series will cover: